 A fire, swept by gusting Santa Ana winds, scorched the Anaheim Hills today, threatening thousands of homes and forcing the evacuation of local schools, including Santiago Canyon College.
-The firestorm is the second major fire to occur in the Anaheim Hills area in within two weeks.
+The firestorm is the second major fire to occur in the Anaheim Hills area within two weeks.

 The blaze, dubbed Canyon Fire #2, began near the intersection of the 91 Freeway and the 241 Toll Road about 9:20 a.m., said Anaheim Fire Department Spokesperson Sgt.
 Daron Wyatt.

-Santiago Canyon students are also reporting that the fire spread into the Holy Sepulcher Cemetery, about 100 feet from campus.
+Santiago Canyon students are also reporting the fire spread into the Holy Sepulcher Cemetery, about 100 feet from campus.

 As of 3 p.m., an estimated 2,500 acres were burned with zero percent containment, an Anaheim Fire Department official said.
-Multiple media reports said that at least six homes were burned down during their live broadcast.
+Multiple media reports said at least six homes burned down during their live broadcast.